stuurpropje/project-newsarticles/README.md

 ## Usage

-1. Download the project files from the [GitHub repository](https://github.com/minprog-platforms/project-stuurpropje/tree/main).
-Ensure the target directory has the same file structure as the GitHub repository.
+1. Download the project files from the [GitHub repository](https://github.com/minprog-platforms/project-stuurpropje/archive/refs/heads/main.zip).
+Ensure the target directory maintains the same file structure as the GitHub repository.
 2. Download [all-the-news-2-1.csv](https://components.one/datasets/all-the-news-2-news-articles-dataset/)
     and place it in the csv/ subdirectory.
-3. Pre-processing steps:
+3. Pre-processing steps
     - Run the load.py module.
     - Run the data_cleaning.py module.
     - Run the random_sample.py module.